magento/pwa-studio/packages/pwa-devdocs/src/pwa-buildpack/project-setup/create-configuration-files/index.md

 This code block does the following:

-* Create a `PWADevServer` confgiuration object and attach it to the Webpack configuration object.
+* Create a `PWADevServer` configuration object and attach it to the Webpack configuration object.
 * Create a `ServiceWorkerPlugin` and attach it to the Webpack configuration object.
 * Add a `webpack.HotModuleReplacementPlugin` to enable fast workflow.
 * Configure Webpack to throw an error if you are not in development mode.